-Can you believe that fall is right around the corner?
-We’re about a month out from a wonderful season of transition.
-Don’t get us wrong - we love summer, but we also love cozy sweaters, warm tea, fall colours, scarves and blankets, and most of all our fall skincare routines.
+Can you believe that fall is here?
+Hopefully, you have actually noticed!
+Here in Ontario, we have experienced such a colourful Fall!
+We have been feeling cozy sweaters, warm tea, scarves and blankets, and most of all our fall skincare routines.
 The air is changing and temperatures are dropping, so our skin needs some extra love this time of year.
 Keep reading to find out what we recommend to transition from summer to fall skincare.

 1. Protect and Correct